axolotlsAxolotl Water Parameters: Safe Ranges, Testing, and Correction Protocol for Every Reading

 Can axolotls survive a temporary ammonia spike?

 Axolotls can survive brief exposure to low ammonia levels (0.25 to 0.5 ppm) if the exposure lasts hours rather than days and the keeper responds with water changes.
 However, survival does not mean no damage occurred.
 Even temporary ammonia exposure causes gill irritation and immune suppression that may not be visible immediately.
-The goal is always zero ammonia, and any detectable reading should trigger an immediate water change rather than a wait-and-see approach.
+Recovery from a survived spike typically requires 2 to 4 weeks of clean water and stable parameters before gill tissue regenerates fully, with continued monitoring for fungal or bacterial secondary infection.

 Does bottled spring water work for axolotls?